astronomer/docs/astro/cli/private-python-packages.md

     - Add `PIP_EXTRA_INDEX_URL` as an environment variable that contains authentication information for your private PyPI index.
     - Install public and private Python-level packages from your `requirements.txt` file.

-4. Optional.
-If you had any other commands in your original `Dockerfile`, add them after the line `FROM stage1 AS stage3`.
+4. (Optional) If you had any other commands in your original `Dockerfile`, add them after the line `FROM stage1 AS stage3`.

 #### Step 3: Build a custom Docker image